LucaDotGit/CommonLibF4/README.md

 ## About

-This is a Next-Gen (NG) version of CommonLibF4, which means that multiple game versions can be supported at the same time, without having to ship multiple builds.
+This is a Next-Gen (NG) version of CommonLibF4, which makes it possible to support multiple game versions at the same time, without having to ship multiple builds.
 Note that the Next-Gen and VR ports are still in early stages.

 The project is based on [alandtse's](https://github.com/alandtse) [CommonLibF4 NG](https://github.com/alandtse/CommonLibF4), with many additions, improvements and fixes.